RJ2506/Acit-Node-Project/breakdownOfWork.md

 Andrew Graystone:
 I worked on the following task:

-1. Add Local Login and Registration.
+1. Added Local Login and Registration.

 Rodolf John Gayem:
 I worked on the following tasks: